knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

 The keys between the references indicate where the boundaries between those ranges lie.
 Eventually, we get down to a page containing individual keys (a *leaf page*), which either contain the value for each key inline or contain references to the pages where the values can be found.

 The number of references to child pages in one page of the B-tree is called the *branching factor*.
 In practice, it depends on the space required to store the page references and is typically several hundred.

+Implementation
+1. To update the value of an existing key or create a new value, find the leaf page containing the value or range encompasses the new key
+2. If there isn't enough space, split the page into two half-full pages, and the parent page is updated to account for the new subdivision of key ranges.

+This algorithm ensures the the tree remained balanced.

+> A four-level tree of 4 KB pages with a branching factor of 500 can store up to 250 TB

 # Chapter 4.
 Encoding And Evolution